 Security Control #15: Implement Security Best Practices

 Security has become less about defending the network and more about defending your data.
 Modern security practices “assume breach” of the network perimeter, so the next step is to manage identity.
 Losing keys and credentials is a common problem.
 Azure Key Vault protects keys and secrets by encrypting keys, .pfx files, and passwords.
 To protect VMs on PaaS and IaaS, direct remote access to the VMs from the internet.

 Virtual private networks are a great resource to access VM’s.
 If VPN’s are not available, then complex passphrases and two-factor authentication such as Azure Multi-Factor Authentication.
 Two-factor authentication avoids the weaknesses inherent in username and password types of authentication.
 Using strong authentication and authorization platforms is another best practice.
 Using federated identities allows organizations to delegate management of authorized identities.
 This is also important when employees are terminated, and their access needs to be revoked.
 Lastly, penetration testing should be a standard part of your build and deployment process.

 Now that you are aware of all security controls available in Azure Security Center, make sure to continue to monitor your secure posture and prioritize your remediation based on the security control order and secure score impact.
 Next, we will release a series of blogs that will dive deeper on each security control, stay tuned!

-Yuri Diogenes, Senior PM CxE ASC Team
+Yuri Diogenes, Principal PM CxE ASC Team